 The public pool at Bondi Icebergs is defs one of Australia's most photographed spots and has the pool complex, a sauna and a gymnasium.
-PLus, after your swim you can have a drink at the bar.
+Plus, after your swim you can have a drink at the bar.
+So that's fun.

 Bronte Baths, Bronte Beach